 For around $80, the Archer A9 can deliver outstanding performance in a small house or apartment, where only one or two people are connected at the same time.
-Households with frequent online gaming, and where Netflix is streamed on 4K on two or more devices simultaneously, might be better off with one of the routers above.
+Households with frequent online gaming and simultaneous 4K Netflix streaming on multiple devices, might be better off with one of the routers mentioned above.

 This means that buying a Wi-Fi 6 router would ensure optimum network performance for years to come.
-However, if you’re not planning on buying new devices for a while, and you’re looking to save some money, the Archer A9 will have you covered.
+However, if you’re not planning on buying new devices for a while and are looking to save money, the Archer A9 will have you covered.

 5. Best router for serious gamers: Asus ROG Rapture GT-AX11000 Wi-Fi 6 Gaming Router

-Are you a hardcore online gamer who is willing to spend spend serious money to get the best connection?
-If so, then the Rapture GT-AX1100 ($420), a tri-band router that can deliver top-notch wireless performance, might be for you.
+Are you a hardcore online gamer willing to spend serious money to get the best connection?
+If so, the Rapture GT-AX1100, a tri-band router that delivers top-notch wireless performance, might be for you.

 Some of its other gaming-centric features include the GameFirst V and Game Boost, which are tools that analyze network traffic and optimize it so gaming data is always prioritized.

-All in all, the Rapture GT-AX1100 is a powerful router packed with several networking controls that experienced users can customize to create the smoothest gaming experience possible.
+All in all, the Rapture GT-AX1100 is a powerful router packed with a range of networking controls that experienced users can customize to create the smoothest gaming experience possible.

 6. Best mesh router: Asus ZenWiFi AX (XT8) Tri-Band Mesh Wi-Fi 6 System